calmm-js/partial.lenses/README.md

 ##### <a id="L-ifElse"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#L-ifElse) [`L.ifElse((maybeValue, index) => testable, optic, optic) ~> optic`](#L-ifElse "L.ifElse: ((Maybe s, Index) -> Boolean) -> POptic s a -> POptic s a -> POptic s a") <small><sup>v13.1.0</sup></small>

 `L.ifElse` creates an optic whose operation is selected based on the given predicate from the two given optics.
-If the predicates is truthy on the value at focus, the first of the given optics is used.
+If the predicate is truthy on the value at focus, the first of the given optics is used.
 Otherwise the second of the given optics is used.
 See also [`L.cond`](#L-cond).

 For example: